ORS-Consulting/ORS-openthermo/docs/Manual.md

 ## Thermodynamics

 ### Equation of state
+Currently only the Peng-Robinson [@peng_new_1976] and Soave-Redlich-Kwong [SOAVE19721197] cubic equations of stare are available despite many being available in both *thermopack* and *thermo*.
+In the future more cubic equations of state may be made available.

+For more background information and theory regarding the equations of state, please refer to e.g. [*thermo* documentation](https://thermo.readthedocs.io/thermo.eos_mix.html), the [DWSIM user guide](https://github.com/DanWBR/dwsim/blob/windows/PlatformFiles/Common/docs/User_Guide.pdf), a [*thermopack* memo](https://github.com/thermotools/thermopack/blob/main/docs/memo/thermopack/thermopack2013.pdf).

 ### First law for flow process {#sec:firstlaw}
 The control volume sketched in [@Fig:firstlaw], separated from the surrounding by a control surface, is used as a basis for the analysis of an open thermodynamic system with flowing streams (fs) in and out, according to [@sva]